 At the recommended therapeutic dose (250 mg bid), Ticlopidine hydrochloride has no known significant pharmacological actions in man other than inhibition of platelet function and prolongation of the bleeding time.

-In a trial comparing Ticlopidine with placebo (The Canadian American Ticlopidine Study or CATS) 1073 patients who had experienced a previous atherothrombotic stroke were treated with Ticlopidine 250 mg bid or placebo for up to 3 years.
+2. Study in Patients Who Had a Completed Atherothrombotic Stroke: In a trial comparing Ticlopidine with placebo (The Canadian American Ticlopidine Study or CATS) 1073 patients who had experienced a previous atherothrombotic stroke were treated with Ticlopidine hydrochloride 250 mg bid or placebo for up to 3 years.

 The ability of Ticlopidine to reduce the rate of thrombotic events after the placement of coronary artery stents has been studied in five randomized trials, one of substantial size (Stent Anticoagulation Restenosis Study or STARS) described below, and four smaller studies.
 In these trials, Ticlopidine 250 mg bid with ASA (dose range from 100 mg bid to 325 mg qd) was compared to aspirin alone or to anticoagulant therapy plus aspirin.
 The trials enrolled patients undergoing both planned (elective) and unplanned coronary stent placement.
 The types of stents used, the use of intravascular ultrasound, and the use of high-pressure stent deployment varied among the trials, although all patients in STARS received a Palmaz-Schatz stent.
 The primary efficacy endpoints of the trials were similar, and included death, myocardial infarction and the need for repeat coronary angioplasty or CABG.
 All trials followed patients for at least 30 days.